digitalpardoe/lessr/README.md

 Lessr is a small gem that provides helper methods to include [LESS](http://lesscss.org/) stylesheets in your templates in the same way you'd normally include CSS stylesheets.
 It also provides a single generator to download and install the latest version of _less.min.js_ & application configuration to make sure it appears in the `<%= javascript_include_tag :defaults %>` tag in your header.

+Just add the gem to your _Gemfile_:

+    gem 'lessr', '1.0.0'

+Easy.

+## Installing The Script

+To get the latest copy of of LESS:

+    rails g less:install

+By default the gem will add LESS to your `javascript_expansions[:defaults]` array, if you've overridden this in you _application.rb_ don't forget to add `less.min` to it.

+## Using The Helpers

 To include LESS stylesheets add the following in your template header (this *must* be above the JavaScript tags that include LESS):

     <%= less_link_tag :all %>